 Features: Free virtual cycling platform, structured workouts, races, and power-based training

 MyWhoosh has positioned itself as a quality, no-cost alternative to other indoor cycling apps.
-It offers everything from guided workouts to races in immersive 3D worlds - all very similar to Zwift but without a subscription fee.
-Supported by ongoing investment and sponsored global events, it’s quickly rising in popularity.
+It offers everything from guided workouts to races in immersive 3D worlds – all very similar to Zwift, but without a subscription fee.
 It should be pointed out that although technically the app is free, you need to pay if you want to ride a better virtual bike or to get more rewards.
 It's a classic free-to-play model.

 Pros: